CS273

 Teaching Assistants

-1. Homeworks.
-Throughout the class there will be two homework assignments, due at the beginning of class on their due dates.
-Three late days are awarded for the quarter.
+Four late days are awarded for the quarter.
 Once these late days are used up, homework turned in late will be penalized 20% per late day.
 The number of late days used is rounded up to the nearest day, so assignments turned in one hour late use one full late day.
-Late days cannot be applied to the project milestone or final project presentation.
+Late days cannot be applied to the final exam.

 Course Tools

-The base course directory is located at /afs/ir.stanford.edu/class/cs273a, and is reachable from the cardinal and elaine machines.
+The base course directory is located at /afs/ir.stanford.edu/class/cs273a, and is reachable from the cardinal and myth machines.
 Source tree executables are available within the bin directory, and are machine-dependent.
-If you add "/afs/ir.stanford.edu/class/cs273a/bin/@sys" to your PATH variable, the correct version of the executable will be executed.
+If you add "/afs/ir.stanford.edu/class/cs273a/bin/@sys" to your PATH variable, the correct version of the executable will be executed (see text processing tutorial).

 Previous CS273A Materials